danielcharrua/wspr-beakon-docs/docs/bill-of-materials.md

 | **Metal Standoffs** | 2 | M2.5 x 11mm female-female, for securing main board to case and RF module board over main board | [AliExpress](https://es.aliexpress.com/item/1005001478301407.html) |
 | **Screws** | 4 | M2.5 x 5mm for metal standoffs | [AliExpress](https://es.aliexpress.com/item/1005006674754845.html) |

-## Enhancement 2: 12V Power Supply Components
+## Enhancement 2: 12V Power Supply

 With this upgrade we provide the capability to power the circuit at 12 (or 13.8) volts, such as with one of the power supplies normally found in the radio room.
 For this enhancement, the following elements need to be added: